 For more information on the LISC rules, see SuperGuide article Superannuation tax refund: 10 things you should know.

-For information on the other 2016 Federal Budget superannuation announcements see SuperGuide article Summary: 2016 Federal Budget superannuation changes now law.
+For information on the other 2016 Federal Budget superannuation announcements see SuperGuide article Super changes (July 2017): Planning ahead for the 2017/2018 year.